-The posterior distribution for the gravitational acceleration $g$ is shown in Fig.~\ref{fig:posteriors}; the exact model is able to correctly infer the gravitational acceleration with high precision ($\pm \sim$ 0.001 $m/s^2$ in the 68\% credible region) while the small angle approximation achieves comparable precision but with a remarkable $\sim 0.1$ $m/s^2$ bias, causing the two posterior distributions to be broadly distinct.
+The posterior distribution for the gravitational acceleration $g$ is shown in Fig.~\ref{fig:posteriors}.
+The exact model is able to infer the gravitational acceleration with a relatively precise 68\% credible interval -- $9.818\pm0.003$ $m/s^2$ -- while the small angle approximation infers a result with higher precision -- $9.715 \pm 0.001$ $m/s^2$ -- but sacrifices accuracy with a remarkable $\sim 0.1$ $m/s^2$ bias from the standard value 9.80665 $m/s^2$ \cite{NIST_g} and from 9.80636 $m/s^2$, the best-available model calculation of $g$ for the experimental apparatus' location \cite{EGM2008}.
+While in Fig.~\ref{fig:closureposteriors}, both models were self consistent and recovered results within expectations, one can clearly see in Fig.~\ref{fig:posteriors} that the small angle approximation's posterior is less consistent with expectations than that of the exact expression for the period.

+Increased precision at the cost of bias is commonly known as the ``bias-variance tradeoff".
+In the bias-variance tradeoff, a simple model underfits the data and produces unrealistically tight constraint with a bias while a complex model overfits the data and can produce an accurate estimate with excessive variance.
+Addressing this tradeoff is a focus of model development and many techniques in statistical learning \cite{neal2019biasvariance}.
+While the reference value is not within the 68\% credible region of the exact model, the bias is greatly reduced and the major features of the data are successfully reproduced.

+Similarly, the bias-variance tradeoff influences the relative precision of the real data posterior versus that of the model validation.
+Because the models are both less-well suited to the real data, there is both a cost in terms of bias and in misplaced confidence in the estimate.
+This could be resolved through incorporating a likelihood more robust to outliers and model mismatch, such as the Student's t-likelihood.